forem/forem/app/javascript/crayons/guidelines/__stories__/styling.md

 ## Themes

-DEV support multiple themes so you should always test your work against all themes.
+Forem support multiple themes so you should always test your work against all themes.
 We have a file with all color variables and each theme has its own too.

 - Default theme: `app/assets/stylesheets/config/_colors.scss`